izzypt/houses_api_challenge/README.md

         'django.contrib.messages',
         'django.contrib.staticfiles',
       ]

+   3 - On our main folder, on our urls.py entry point, include the url conf for our api.
+This will include all routes we establish on our api folder.

+    from django.urls import path, include

+    urlpatterns = [
+        path('admin/', admin.site.urls),
+        path('api/', include('api.urls'))
+    ]

   ### Setup SQLite DB
    1 - We will use SQlite for a small project.
 We need to make first migrations to setup the basic Django tables.